Melatonin64/eko-js-guide/README.md

 Try to keep your functions short.
 Aim for an upper limit of ~15 lines of code per function.

-### Return early from functions
+### Use exit clauses for invalid arguments

-To avoid deep nesting of `if` statements, always return a function's value as early as possible.
+To avoid deep nesting of `if` statements, always validate the arguments and return at the top (if needed).
 Use an exit clause (an `if` clause that returns or throws).
-Among other things, this is useful for argument validation and keeps the code looking cleaner by reducing unnecessary indentation.
+This keeps the code looking cleaner by reducing unnecessary indentation.

 **BAD**:
 ```javascript